 But I was committed to seeing the book project through.

 Why?
 Because the work was teaching me not only how to be a better coach but a better person.

 I was committed to the writing and to finding out how to get my work out there.
 If I couldn’t find a publisher I was also considering self-publishing.

-After all those rejections, this seemed like a dream.
+After all the rejections, this seemed like a dream.

-What came after too, still feels unreal: lots of speaking engagements in the US and abroad, and lots more learning and coaching.
-Five years later I had an expanded second edition, and Beyond Talent was also translated into Japanese and Chinese.
+And what came after still feels unreal: lots of speaking engagements in the US and abroad, and much more learning and coaching.
+Five years later I wrote an expanded second edition, and Beyond Talent was also translated into Japanese and Chinese.

-The point of my story is this: if I’d stopped after the first or second, or 15th rejection, I wouldn’t have gotten the book published and I wouldn’t have the career I’ve had because of it.
+The point is this: if I’d stopped after the first or second—or the 15th rejection—I wouldn’t have gotten the book published and I wouldn’t have the career I’ve had because of it.

-The story wasn’t “This is hopeless” or “Who am I trying to fool here, I have no business writing this book.”
-(Although, of course I had moments of that.)
+It wasn’t “This is hopeless” or “Who am I trying to fool here, I have no business writing this book.”
+(Although, of course I had those thoughts at times.)

 And it wasn’t, “What’s the matter with these publishers: Why are they rejecting something that’s clearly amazing?!”